Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 Our TODOs include:

+* Add a link to our Team Contract
 * Deploying our system to digital ocean
 * Create a landing page
 * Create a login area on the landing page